The Theocracy of Plegia

-- Asskicking Equals Authority: He conquered the continent with force, he rules it with the same amount, and he even managed to command some Risen through sheer power in his paralogue.
+- Asskicking Leads to Leadership: He conquered the continent with force, he rules it with the same amount, and he even managed to command some Risen through sheer power in his paralogue.
 However, his regime is very brutal and harsh, causing the public to eventually side more with the Ylissean League, resistance movements to pop up, and once it's proven he's not invincible, the Dynasts turn on him.

-- Authority Equals Asskicking: He's Level 25 when you meet and fight him, with stats far higher than any other unit you face at this point.
+- Authority Grants Asskicking: He's Level 25 when you meet and fight him, with stats far higher than any other unit you face at this point.
 And Level 30 when you recruit him.

 - Badass Boast: